 In this game 3 loss to the Cubs, the Nats got beat technically by a bloop single in the 8th inning, but some simple moves were never made which included a strategic defensive change at the top of the 7th inning when the Nationals had a 1-to-0 lead to bring in Victor Robles for Jayson Werth.
-It seemed so basic when you have a narrow lead and need best defense as we saw when the Cubs leftfielder Kyle Schwarber booted a ball to cost the Cubs a run, but Joe Maddon has always made late inning defensive moves and luckily for the Nationals that Schwarber was still in the game in the 6th inning.
+It seemed so basic when you have a narrow lead and need “best defense”.
+We saw the impact of poor defense when the Cubs leftfielder Kyle Schwarber booted a ball to cost the Cubs a run, but Joe Maddon has always made late inning defensive moves and luckily for the Nationals that Schwarber was still in the game in the 6th inning.

-Look how close Jayson Werth was to snagging the first hit of the game in the 7th inning which turned out to be the first run scored.
+Look how close Jayson Werth was to snagging the first hit of the game (video below) in the 7th inning which turned out to be the baserunner who would turn into the first Cubs run scored.
 Why wasn’t Victor Robles in this game for defense at this point in the game?

-In the highest leverage spot with Ben Zobrist on 2nd base representing the tying run after that double with the Nats still leading 1-to-0, Dusty Baker went to his 5th or 6th arm in the bullpen Sammy Solis to face Kyle Schwarber and Joe Maddon countered with Albert Almora.
-My suggestion was walk him to set up the doubleplay and bring in Kintzler.
-The other suggestion was to bring in your best relievers at that point instead of Solis and close-down the 7th, 8th, and 9th innings and get the last 8 outs of the ball game.
+In the highest leverage spot with Ben Zobrist on 2nd base representing the tying run after that double with the Nats still leading 1-to-0, Dusty Baker went to his 5th or 6th arm in the bullpen having Sammy Solis face Kyle Schwarber and Joe Maddon countered with Albert Almora to pinch-hit for Schwarber.
+At first it seemed like Dusty Baker was thinking ahead and Solis was simply in the game to force a move by Maddon to remove Schwarber but Dusty pitched to Almora shifting the advantage to the Cubs.
+My suggestion was walk Almora with first base open to set-up the doubleplay and bring in sinkerballer Brandon Kintzler.
+The other suggestion was to bring in one your best relievers at that point instead of Solis and close-down the 7th, 8th, and 9th innings and get the last 8 outs of the ball game.